-CRUISE CRUISE indicator light (If so equipped)
+CRUISE Cruise indicator light (if so equipped)

-The light comes on while the vehicle speed is controlled by the cruise control system.

-If the light flickers while the engine is running, it may indicate something wrong with the cruise control system.
-Have the system checked by your NISSAN dealer.
+This light comes on while the vehicle speed is controlled by the cruise control system.
+If the CRUISE indicator blinks, have the system checked by your NISSAN dealer.

 Rear anti-lock brake warning light